Did you know almost 43 million Americans have federal student loans?

 The greatest perk of federal loans is the option for forgiveness.

 Unfortunately, the mere act of having federal student loans doesn’t automatically make you eligible for forgiveness.
 Many of the existing programs require an exchange of service and payments before loans will get discharged.

 One of the most widely known, and most applicable, forgiveness programs is Public Service Loan Forgiveness (PSLF).

-Graduates who work full-time in a qualifying public sector job (such as government, non-profit and teachers) can be eligible to have a Direct Loan – including loans consolidated through the Direct Consolidation Loan – forgiven after 10 years of service and 120 qualifying payments.
+Graduates who work full-time in a qualifying public sector job (such as government, non-profit, and teachers) can be eligible to have a Direct Loan – including loans consolidated through the Direct Consolidation Loan – forgiven after 10 years of service and 120 qualifying payments.

 Qualifying payments are those on an income-driven repayment plan, meaning they are set based upon your monthly income levels.

-If you aren’t working in the public sector or don’t anticipate to stay a public servant for at least a decade, then an income-driven repayment program can help your loan payments feel more affordable.
+If you aren’t working in the public sector or don’t anticipate staying a public servant for at least a decade, then an income-driven repayment program can help your loan payments feel more affordable.
 You should note, it’s a requirement to put your loans on an income-driven repayment plan to be eligible for PSLF.

 Income-driven repayment plan